timvdc/poetry/README.md

 ## Dependencies

-Pytorch is the most important one; all dependencies are stipulated environment.yml, which can be used for a suitable Anaconda environment.
+Pytorch is the most important one; all dependencies are stipulated in the file `environment.yml`, which can be used to create a suitable Anaconda environment.